ssrg-vt/DynaCut/docs/init_removal_servers.md

 ## Removing init basic blocks

+> **_NOTE:_** Running CRIU requires root permissions.
+Please refer to this link for an explanation: https://criu.org/Security.

 To remove initialization basic blocks we will use the NGINX server as an example.
 Follow the steps below to use Dynacut to remove initialization code:

  - Run the `run_nginx.sh` script.
 This will create dav folder at `/home/$USER/nginx.